Super Bowl XXXIV: Third quarter

 Both teams' offenses started to get going in the second half.
-The Titans took the opening kickoff of the 3rd quarter and drove 43 yards to the St. Louis 29-yard line.
-But Tennessee remained scoreless after defensive back Todd Lyght blocked Del Greco's 47-yard field goal attempt.
-After that, Warner converted a third down situation with a completion to Marshall Faulk, then on the next two plays threw a 31-yard strike to wide receiver Isaac Bruce and a 16-yard completion to tight end Ernie Conwell before finishing the 68-yard drive with a 9-yard touchdown pass to Torry Holt, giving St. Louis a 16–0 lead.
-On the completion to Conwell, Bishop combined to make the tackle, but suffered a spinal injury and had to leave the game.
+The Titans took the opening kickoff and drove 43 yards to the Rams' 29-yard line, but still came up empty after Rams cornerback Todd Lyght blocked Del Greco's 47-yard field goal attempt.
+After that, Warner converted 3rd-and-7 with an 8-yard completion to running back Marshall Faulk, then threw a 31-yard strike to Bruce and a 16-yard completion to tight end Ernie Conwell before finishing the 8-play, 68-yard drive with a 9-yard touchdown pass to wide receiver Torry Holt, increasing the Rams' lead to 16–0.
+Bishop combined with safety Anthony Dorsett to tackle Conwell, but suffered a spinal injury and had to leave the game.
 The game was delayed for several minutes while Bishop was being treated.
+Already without fellow injured starting safety Marcus Robertson, Dorsett and Perry Phenix had to fill in for him and Bishop the rest of the game.
+After the Rams' touchdown, Titans head coach Jeff Fisher said to his team, "They're celebrating!
+They're celebrating right now!
+Look at them!
+Go win the game!"

-Tennessee wide receiver Derrick Mason returned the ensuing kickoff 35 yards to the 34-yard line.
-From there, five runs by George good for 24 yards, three completions from quarterback Steve McNair to tight end Frank Wycheck for 15 yards and a run by McNair for two advanced the ball to the St. Louis 25-yard line.
-Then McNair scrambled 23 yards to the 2-yard line, setting up a 1-yard touchdown run by George two plays later.
-The touchdown cut the Titans' deficit to 16–6 after McNair's pass to Wycheck on the two-point conversion attempt fell incomplete.
+The Titans finally got on the board with a 12-play, 66-yard scoring drive.
+Wide receiver Derrick Mason returned the ensuing kickoff 35 yards to the 34-yard line.
+From there, five runs by George for 24 yards, three completions from McNair to tight end Frank Wycheck for 15 yards and a 2-yard run by McNair advanced the ball to the Rams' 25-yard line.
+Then McNair scrambled 23 yards to the 2-yard line, setting up a 1-yard touchdown run by George two plays later, cutting the Titans' deficit to 16–6 after McNair's pass to Wycheck on the two-point conversion attempt fell incomplete.